pudly/schmopera-hugo/content/articles/singing-in-english-3-reasons-why-no-one-can-understand-you.md

----
++++
+categories = "How-to"
+slug = /singing-in-english-3-reasons-why-no-one-can-understand-you/
-title: "Singing in English: 3 reasons why no one can understand you"
+title = "Singing in English: 3 reasons why no one can understand you"
----
++++

 ## 1. Your schwas sound like something else